University of Technology Sydney

 Criteria:

-You will be assessed on the knowledge and understanding of lecture, practical and online material.
-All questions will be multiple choice questions.
+You will be assessed on your knowledge and understanding of lecture material.
+All questions will be multiple-choice questions.
 You will get a mark for every correct answer.
 Any wrong answer will get a mark of zero (0).
-Your quiz total will normally be calculated as the top four marks out of the five quizzes completed.

 Assessment task 2: Disease Presentation